-I spoke with celebrity esthetician Renée Rouleau, Seed to Serum’s Megan Schwarz, and dermatologist Carl Thornfeldt for their expert opinions and advice on why this is happening and how to make it stop.
+That’s why I spoke with experts to get their opinions on why this is happening and advice for how to make it stop.
 Like, immediately.

 Keep reading for their sage guidance on how to reduce redness from acne.